Competition

 Safety & Security

-REVEL is one of only three events Certified by Youth Protection Association For Dance (YPAD).
-This means that our team has undergone significant training in the areas of Safety & Wellness for young dancers, and are responsible for upholding the standards set forth by YPAD.
-These standards include, but are not limited to background checks for all Faculty & Staff, staff being certified in CPR and First Aid, and ensuring policies and procedures uphold REVEL's inclusive, equitable, and family-friendly environment.
-While attending REVEL, studios should expect convention classes with age-appropriate music and movement choices.
-REVEL expects the same from attending studios in terms of performances on the competition stage.
-We believe that as a community everyone can work together to create positive progress in the competitive dance industry.
-For more information on REVEL's certification through YPAD, please contact our Customer Experience Team.
+REVEL is distinguished as one of only three events certified by the Youth Protection Association for Dance (YPAD).
+This certification signifies that our team has completed extensive training in Safety and Wellness for young dancers, ensuring adherence to YPAD's rigorous standards.
+These standards encompass comprehensive background checks for all faculty and staff, certification in CPR and First Aid, and the implementation of policies that maintain REVEL's inclusive, equitable, and family-friendly environment.
+During REVEL, studios can anticipate convention classes featuring age-appropriate music and choreography.
+We also expect participating studios to uphold these standards in their performances on the competition stage.
+We are committed to fostering a collaborative community that drives positive change within the competitive dance industry.
+For further details on REVEL's YPAD certification, please reach out to our Customer Experience Team.

 Learn More